francescodiana99/fedkit-learn/README.md

 * **Federated Datasets**: Access federated datasets or create your own for training and evaluation.

-* **Customization**: Easily customize federated learning algorithms, models, and communication strategies to suit your specific requirements.

 ## Installation

 To clone the repository, run